Unleash/helm-charts/README.md

 ## Releasing the charts

-In order to release the charts you need to bump the chart version in Chart.yaml and merge the changes to main.
-The workflow will pick up on these changes and release a new version of the helm chart you changed.
+To release new versions of the charts, you must update the chart version in the Chart.yaml file and then merge these modifications into the main branch.
+Following this, the workflow will detect these changes and automatically release a new version of the modified Helm chart.

 ## Helm repo

-This repository uses a workflow that turns it into a helm repo: helm/chart-releaser-action@v1.5.0

-It uses GH actions to host the artifacts and the https://docs.getunleash.io/helm-charts uses a CNAME to point to the GH pages.
+This repository employs a process that converts it into a Helm repository, specifically using the Helm Chart Releaser Action version 1.5.0.
+It leverages GitHub Actions for hosting the artifacts.
+Furthermore, the Unleash documentation on Helm charts (found at https://docs.getunleash.io/helm-charts) utilizes a CNAME to direct to the GitHub Pages.

-The workflow is defined in .github/workflows/release-chart.yml and is triggered when the chart version is updated.
-This will trigger an update to the repository with the new chart.
+The specific workflow is outlined in the file located at .github/workflows/release.yml.
+This workflow activates whenever there's an update to the chart version, which consequently prompts an update to the repository with the new chart version.